CUBRID/cubrid-manual/en/admin/config.rst

 **vacuum_ovfp_check_duration**

  **vacuum_ovfp_check_duration** sets the period to keep the information collected by the **vacuum_ovfp_check_threshold**.
 Information that has not been updated within the setting period is deleted.
-The unit of the input value is seconds, and the default value is 2678400 seconds, which corresponds to 31 days.
+If the unit of the input value is omitted, it is millisecond, and the default value is 744 hours, which corresponds to 31 days.
+When setting, you can use ms/s/min/h as the unit.

 .. _broker-configuration: